mehrig1/OpenClustered/README.md

 ## Subsetting data_list

-We provide wrapper functons for easily subsetting the ‘data_list’ based on meta data criteria through the function ‘filter_data()’.
+We provide wrapper functions for easily subsetting the ‘data_list’ based on meta data criteria through the function ‘filter_data()’.
 The primary inputs follow ‘dplyr::filter()’ syntax.
 The ‘subset’ parameter is logical.
 If “TRUE”, it returns a list containing each dataset meeting